10 Important Lab Glassware | List of Names and Uses in Chemistry

 9. Separating funnel

-Unlike other glassware, a separating funnel is a specially designed apparatus for the separation of liquids.
+• Unlike other glassware, a separating funnel is a specially designed-apparatus for separating liquids.

 separating funnel with two different liquids

-Uses: This is useful for the separation of substances from a mixture based on their polarity or solubility.
-Ex: Lipids can be separated from an aqueous extract by using petroleum ether.
+Uses: This is useful for separating substances from a mixture based on their polarity or solubility.

 10. Burette

-This burette has a uniform diameter all along the length with clearly marked graduation indicating volume.
+• This burette has a uniform diameter along the length, with clearly marked graduation indicating volume.

 burette held by stand